 Legendary Tennessee Basketball Coach Pat Summitt Dies At 64

-That's right.
-In 2013, she was suffering from dementia.
-And that is the disease that cut her career short.
-Matt Shafer Powell of member station WUOT in Knoxville reflects on her legacy.

-MATT POWELL, BYLINE: The year was 2008, and Pat Summitt had just led her Lady Vols to the NCAA women's basketball championship again.
+MATT SHAFER POWELL, BYLINE: The year was 2008, and Pat Summitt had just let her Lady Vols to the NCAA women's basketball championship again.

 (SOUNDBITE OF ARCHIVED RECORDING)

-UNIDENTIFIED COMMENTATOR: The Tennessee Lady Vols have won championship number eight in '08.
+UNIDENTIFIED ANNOUNCER: The Tennessee Lady Vols have won championship number eight in '08.

 (SOUNDBITE OF ARCHIVED RECORDING)

-SHAFER POWELL: Despite her diagnosis, she continued to coach the team, a decision explained by Summitt's boss at the time, former women's athletic director Joan Cronan.
+POWELL: Despite her diagnosis, she continued to coach the team, a decision explained by Summitt's boss at the time, former Women's Athletic Director Joan Cronan.

 (SOUNDBITE OF ARCHIVED RECORDING)